dianapopova/InfluenceMax/README.md

 d.
 The graph should not have self-loops.
 To eliminate the self-loops, download and run our custom program SelfLoopRemover.

 e.
-Download IM_list.java, IM_flat.java, and/or IM_flat_compr.java from this project, to test different data structures.
+Download IM_list.java, IM_flat.java, IM_flat_compr.java, NoSingles, and/or NoSinglesTopNodes, to test different data structures.

 # Running the tests
 Compile the programs using Webgraph library, for example: